mc-cc-scripts/script-manager/README.md

 ```
 If a library is missing, **SCM** will try to install it.

-### Libraries
-Furthermore, **SCM** can also check nested sub-libraries within the loaded library.
-To do that, you will have to add a comment before requiring the library.
-This has the advantage of the libraries still being usable without **SCM**, as a comment does not interfer with the logic of the script.
+Alternatively you can add a comment before requiring the library.
+This has the advantage of the libraries still being usable without **SCM**, as a comment does not interfere with the logic of the script.
 ```lua
 --@requires subLibrary
 require("./libs/subLibrary")
 ```

 ### Pastebin
 You can also use libraries hosted on Pastebin.
 Just attach the Pastebin code at the end of the name, separated by an `@`.
 ```lua